 The average cost of head gasket repair is from £750 to £1,500.
 With the average mechanic asking from £60 to £100 per hour, it is easy to see how the labour intensiveness of a head gasket replacement can drive costs high.

 The engine is a crucial part of any vehicle, and even small problems with it can lead to big headaches, repairs and damage.
 The engine is often described with that single word, yet it is made of several key areas, and the cylinder head is one of them.
-It is sealed with a head gasket, and if that fails it can cause the engine to fail.
+It is sealed with a head gasket, and if that fails, it can cause the engine to fail.

 In this guide, we look at the signs of a head gasket problem, what it costs to get it replaced or repaired and how to choose the right mechanic for your needs.

-As noted earlier, most of the head gasket replacement cost can be attributed to labour.
+As noted earlier, most of the head gasket repair cost can be attributed to labour.
 In fact, up to 70% of the cost can be blamed on the 10+ hours it takes for the work.
 And as is the case for so many vehicle repairs, the costs are going to vary based on such factors as: